Prednisone During Pregnancy – Benefits and Side Effects

-Asthma is one of the most common respiratory illnesses worldwide.
-Furthermore, at least one to two per cent of all pregnant women experience something known as maternal asthma, making it a common complication during pregnancy.
-Another problem many pregnant women face is inflammatory bowel disease, which causes serious problems in the large intestine.
+Asthma is one of the most common respiratory illnesses affecting people all over the world.
+And at least one to two per cent of all pregnant women experience maternal asthma, making it a common complication during pregnancy.
+Another complication that many women face while pregnant is inflammatory bowel disease, which causes serious problems in the large intestine.
 Both these conditions are often treated by steroid medications such as prednisone.
-Is prednisone safe in pregnancy?
-Learn all about the benefits and side-effects of prednisone treatment during pregnancy.
+You might want to take this medicine if you experience these complications while pregnant, but before you do that, find out if is safe during pregnancy.
+Read this article to learn about this medication, its benefits and side effects, and more!

 Prednisone is a corticosteroid which can be either given orally or through a nebuliser.
 This drug lowers the concentration of inflammation-causing molecules in the body.
 This medication is used to treat conditions affecting various parts of the body, allergies, including hormonal imbalances, connective tissue problems, ulcerative colitis, heart conditions, asthma, arthritis, and so on.
 Prednisone is most commonly recommended 1-4 times a day or every alternate day along with food.

 Benefits of Prednisone in Pregnancy